DOT Physical Exams

 Each time you turn the key, you are responsible for your own safety, as well as the safety of those who share the road with you.
-This medical examination helps determine whether you are healthy enough to safely perform the demanding job of a CMV driver and keep our Nation’s roads safe.
+This medical examination helps determine whether you are healthy enough to safely perform the demanding job of a CMV driver and keep our nation’s roads safe.

 Requirements for this type of exam are governed by the Federal Motor Carrier Safety Administration (FMCSA).

-Medical examiners include physicians, physician assistants (PA) and advanced practice nurses (APRN).2 Middlesex Occupational Medicine offers four certified providers in two convenient locations with tractor trailer parking available.
+Medical examiners include physicians, physician assistants (PA) and advanced practice nurses (APRN).
+Middlesex Health Occupational Medicine offers a team of certified providers in two convenient locations.
+Both locations have tractor trailer parking available.

 Please review this list carefully.
 If you do not have the appropriate documentation you may be asked to reschedule your exam.
 Having a medical examination and documentation from your providers is not a guarantee of receiving a medical card.
 Additional tests may be required before the card can be issued, some of which may be able to be done on the date of your examination.
-Some of these tests may require an additional fee, such as an audio booth hearing examination and/or an ECG.
+Some of these tests may require an additional fee, such as an audio booth hearing examination and/or an electrocardiogram (ECG).
 Fees for these services are available upon request.

-Items to bring:
+Items to Bring

-Print and complete the Medical Examiner Form
+FORMS: Print and complete the Medical Examiner Form.

 - Prescription drugs